Microservice-API-Patterns/MDSL-Specification/docs/generators/protocol-buffers.md

 ## Usage
 You can generate the specifications out of an MDSL model by using the [Eclipse plugin](./../tools#eclipse-plugin) or our [CLI](./../tools#command-line-interface-cli-tools).

-In Eclipse you find the generator in the MDSL context menu:
+In Eclipse, the generator is available in the MDSL context menu:

 <a href="./../media/eclipse-protocol-buffers-generator-context-menu.png">![Protocol Buffers Specification Generator Context Menu in Eclipse](./../media/eclipse-protocol-buffers-generator-context-menu.png)</a>